 Other Useful Resources

-- Resource Depot in West Palm offers new & upcycled discount items
+- Resource Depot in West Palm offers new, used & upcycled items at discount prices

 - Postponed Event — Event offers information on free workforce education in Fort Lauderdale